ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_stateful_api.rst

 **Round Up**

-That should hopefully be enough to get you started with Ivy’s stateful API 😊
+That should hopefully be enough to get you started with Ivy's stateful API 😊

 Please reach out on `discord <https://discord.gg/sXyFF8tDtm>`_ if you have any questions!